apoorvapendse/bitkoth/README.md

 What sets BitKoth apart is its use of a common RSA key for encrypting and decrypting passwords.
 Each password is individually encrypted using this shared key, bolstering security without sacrificing user convenience.
 This approach ensures that all passwords are protected by a uniform layer of encryption, making it challenging for unauthorized entities to compromise the stored data.

-When authorized clients request access to stored passwords, BitKoth's server validates their identity by decrypting the master password hash using the bcrypt algorithm.
+When authorized clients request access to stored passwords, BitKoth's server validates their identity by matching the master password hash using the bcrypt algorithm.
 Upon successful verification, the common RSA key is utilized to decrypt the passwords from the database.
 This streamlined process guarantees secure and efficient access to your sensitive information while maintaining the integrity of the encryption.

 BitKoth is the epitome of user-friendly yet robust password management.
 By employing a common RSA key, it offers a seamless and secure solution to protect your passwords.
 Elevate your online security with BitKoth—a Chrome extension that prioritizes both user convenience and the highest standards of data protection in today's ever-evolving digital landscape.